 I’m not alone in this sentiment.
-There is over $1 trillion of student debt owed in America.
-And borrowers with high levels of debt reported an increase in symptoms of depression, according to a 2017 study by Student Loan Hero.
+There is over $1.6 trillion of student debt owed in the United States, according to a report by the Federal Reserve.
+Borrowers with high levels of debt reported an decrease in mental well-being, as seen in a study in the National Library of Medicine.

 But it doesn’t have to be a losing battle.
 Here’s how to deal with student debt and depression:

 I believe much of my financial anxiety and depression stemmed from not wanting to believe how much debt I had accrued.
 Part of dealing with student debt and depression is accepting that you have the debt.

 And remember, you’re not alone.
 Currently, American students and graduates collectively hold almost $1.6 trillion in student debt, as the Federal Reserve showed.